CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 #### OPS.1.2.3.M5 loss report [user]

 Loss or theft of a data carrier during data medium exchange or the suspicion of manipulation must be reported immediately.
 This also applies to private data media that are used for official purposes.
 For this, there must be clear reporting channels and contact persons in each institution.
-When a disk is lost, action must be taken quickly, as it is not just a question of transmitting the data, but also of preventing potential misuse of the information involved.
+When a disk is lost, action must be taken quickly, as it is not just a matter of transmitting the data, but also of preventing potential misuse of the information involved.

 If there is confidential information on the media, it must be promptly traded after it is lost, for example:

 * Information classified as confidential (eg, patient records): All affected areas (eg, department, customers, etc.) must be notified to take appropriate action.
 Also, defects in low-priced mobile disks should be reported so that IT management can see if larger shipments are affected.
 Particularly for data carriers used for data backup and archiving, high reliability and a long service life are important.

 If lost media reappear, they must be inspected for possible tampering.
 If there is a suspicion, the device must either be disposed of immediately or further examined by a specialist.
-To make sure there are no malicious programs or malware on the recovered disks, they should be physically deleted (see OPS.1.2.3.M8 Physical Disk Erase Before and After Use).
+To make sure there are no malicious programs or malware on the recovered media, they should be physically deleted (see OPS.1.2.3.M8 Physical Disk Erase Before and After Use).

 ### 2.2 Standard measures